QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 [^1]: Unidirectional FFI is when one language can invoke functions in another language, but not the other way around.

-The cost of creating bindings to all these languages is just one set of FFI API declarations, which looks mostly like normal Rust code exposed through a module marked with the `#[diplomat::bridge]` proc macro (inspired by `#[cxx::bridge]`).
+The cost of creating bindings to all these languages is just the work involved in writing one set of FFI API declarations, which looks mostly like normal Rust code exposed through a module marked with the `#[diplomat::bridge]` proc macro (inspired by `#[cxx::bridge]`).
 So if you have some large Rust library like ICU4X, you can attach Diplomat